 Like many, I am interested in making extra dollars through working on line.
 And I have been having some success with doing paid online surveys.
 I wish I could say I could retire on the money I am making from paid on line surveys, but I can’t.
 But every little bit helps, right!
-To help you decide if it is something you would like to try, I have created this post to provide the facts about doing surveys online to help you make some extra cash.
-So my aim is to answer your questions, questions I had.
-Like – how much do paid online surveys pay?
-How do you get paid?
-Should I sign up with many survey companies?
-Can I really make around $1,000 per month?
+To help you decide if it is something you would like to try, I have created this post to provide the facts about doing paid online surveys to help you make some extra cash.
+So here goes.

 When you build up your points you can redeem them in a number of ways.
 Some survey companies allow you to redeem your points for gift cards while others allow you to ‘cash out’ (receive money) through PayPal.
 Each company sets their own threshold where you can cash out.
 Some are $5 while others are $20 or even $50.
-Some will allow you to cash out with gift cards such as with iTunes or Amazon.
+Some will allow you to cash out with gift cards like iTunes or Amazon gift cards.

 You will hear stories of people who have earned lots of points after completing hours of surveys only to have their account shut down for no apparent reason.
-Therefore, cash out early and often.
+Therefore, my suggestion is to cash out early and often.

-I do most surveys through MyOpinions and I am allowed to redeem points at either 2000 points ($20) or 5000 points $50.
+I do many surveys through MyOpinions and I am allowed to redeem points at either 2000 points ($20) or 5000 points $50.
 I usually redeem when I reach $20.

-When I first started doing online surveys I signed up for as many as possible.
+When I first started doing paid online surveys I signed up for as many as possible.
 I soon realised that not all of them were legitimate and they were wasting my time.
 Spending half an hour on one survey one time I was told at the end of the survey ‘you didn’t qualify’.
-I couldn’t believe it, but you do need to be careful of how many you sign up with.
+So the points they advised at the beginning of the survey didn’t eventuate because I ‘didn’t qualify’.
+I couldn’t believe it, I was in shock and very annoyed.
+So the morale of this is, be careful of how many survey companies you sign up with.

 I also found that I had to ensure I have the one profile.
-What I mean is, there are some who create different profiles, ie. pretend to be a male accountant who is 28 and living in London when in fact they are a female homemaker, 35, who lives in Melbourne.
+What I mean is, there are some people who create different profiles, ie. pretend to be a male accountant who is 28 and living in London when in fact they are a female homemaker, 35, who lives in Melbourne.
 You need to remember who you are because most of the survey companies have check questions to catch people out if they are ‘rorting’ the system.
 So if you are answering as a 28 year old accountant your answers must be consistent with your 28 year old accountant profile.
-Otherwise your account can be suspended.
+If you get confused as to which profile you are using your account can be suspended.

 When you initially sign up for paid online survey companies you will be asked loads of questions.
 Some are very intrusive.
 But be as honest as you can cause this is how you are assigned surveys.
 They match surveys with your profile.